Alexei Mishin

 Alexei Nikolayevich Mishin (Алексей Николаевич Мишин; born 8 March 1941) is a Russian figure skating coach and former pair skater.
 With partner Tamara Moskvina, he is the 1969 World silver medalist and Soviet national champion.

 Mishin is based in Saint Petersburg at Yubileyny Sports Palace.
 His former students include Olympic champions Alexei Urmanov, Alexei Yagudin, and Evgeni Plushenko.
 Mishin also runs summer seminars.
 Among the skaters who have attended those are Stéphane Lambiel and Sarah Meier.
-He has authored several books on the biomechanics of figure skating.
+He has written several books on the biomechanics of figure skating.

 Early years

 Born in Sevastopol, Mishin spent his childhood in Tbilisi and later moved to Leningrad with his family.
 He was interested in mechanics from an early age.
 He started skating relatively late, at age 15, after his parents brought him to the rink.
 His father skated with him to get him interested in the activity.
 Mishin was first coached by Nina Lepninskaya, a pupil of Nikolai Panin, and later by Maya Belenkaya.